The Pulse

 Without being able to see the countdown, everyone experiences the effects of it, such as mobility decreasing, joint pains, grey hair starting to sprout, and the fading sharpness of senses.
 Over many decades, people have tried to find ways to avoid this decline through means of home remedies, and in this century, artificial surgeries are being normalized.
 This decline is more commonly known as aging.

 The human body is designed to shut down eventually, and the clock starts ticking the second an individual is delivered into the world.
-Researchers have been trying to locate the biological core of morality by looking at the protective caps at the end of chromosomes and mitochondria, but there was always something missing.
+Researchers have been trying to locate the biological core of mortality by looking at the protective caps at the end of chromosomes and mitochondria, but there was always something missing.

 What is in cells that causes the countdown?